YottaDB/YDBDoc/ReleaseNotes/ydbr120.rst

 Data
 ~~~~~~~~~~~~~

+* The YottaDB engine is directly accessible using a C-callable API.
+See https://docs.yottadb.com/MultiLangProgGuide/index.html for user documentation. [`#59 <https://github.com/YottaDB/YottaDB/issues/59>`_]
 * Local arrays with large number of subscripts scale much better.
 When the number of nodes in a local array is in the millions, node creation time is now noticeably faster [`#80 <https://github.com/YottaDB/YottaDB/issues/80>`_]
 * Applications with large numbers of strings, which can occur with large numbers of local variables, local variables with many nodes, or both, and whose performance is limited by garbage collection, i.e. applications where the strings change frequently, run much faster.
 In one test case, the improvement was two orders of magnitude. [`#85 <https://github.com/YottaDB/YottaDB/issues/85>`_]
 * Nested database triggers (i.e. database triggers that invoke code to update global variables, which in turn invoke other triggers) work correctly.
 Previously, it was possible in rare cases involving multiple processes loading triggers at the same time for the processes to abnormally terminate with fatal SIGABRT (SIG-6) errors. [`#169 <https://github.com/YottaDB/YottaDB/issues/169>`_]